VOLUNTEERING – THE RULES

 2. Strive for kindness, generosity, maturity, friendliness, honesty, civility and respect.

 3. No rudeness, ridiculing, aggressive behavior, disrespectful language or irresponsibility.

 4. Use best effort and perform quality work – stay on task.

 6. Maintain excellent housekeeping, help remove rubbish and leave area clean for the next shift.

 7. If you have complaints, issues and/or questions about any volunteer’s actions or decisions, please take it up privately with that person.
 Loud complaints in front of patrons about the festival or its staff does not solve the issue, nor does it enhance the reputation of the festival as a laid back, family friendly environment.

-On behalf of the festival’s Board of Directors, we hope that you have a great experience.
+On behalf of the festival’s Board of Directors and staff, we hope that you have a great experience.
 We appreciate your hard work.

 Johnny Harvey, President